johnKennedy79/w9-social-net/ReadMeGoals.md

 🎯 Show a 404 error if a user profile doesn't exist

-? created a 404 error page to display if a user does not have a profile
+### I created an error page to display if a user does not have a profile

 🎯 Use at least 1 Radix UI Primitive or similar

 ### imported a Calapsable primative from radix with its own icon component used it as an asside dropdown to list all user accounts. this was challanging as it took me time to work out how to create user buttuns in the drop down and display them in a client component I did this by passing props to the drop down.

-## Stretch Goals
+# Stretch Goals

 🐿️ As a user, I am able to see a list of other user's posts and/or profiles on the site